-Derek is Founder and Partner at DataMade, a data and web consultancy for civil society working toward democracy, justice, and equity, Co-Founder of Dedupe.io, a machine learning service that de-duplicates and find matches in spreadsheets and databases, and Co-Founder and President for Chi Hack Night, a free, weekly event in Chicago to build, share and learn about tools to create, support, and serve the public good.
+Derek is Founder and Partner at DataMade, a data and web consultancy for civil society working toward democracy, justice, and equity and Co-Founder and President Emeritus of Chi Hack Night, a free, weekly event in Chicago to build, share and learn about civic technology.

 |Transition Team - Good Governance

 Mayor-Elect Lori Lightfoot

 |Good governance policy for incoming administration||Apr 2019 - May 2019|

 |Transition Team - Data